bathom14/GravebloomReference/content/003 Classes/Sorcerer/Sorcerer.md

 ### Level 7: Sorcery Incarnate

-If you have no uses of Innate Sorcery left, you can use it if you spend 2 Sorcery Points when you take the Bonus Action to activate it.
+If you have no uses of Sorcerous Surge left, you can use it if you spend 2 Sorcery Points when you take the Bonus Action to activate it.

-In addition, while your Innate Sorcery feature is active, you can use up to two of your [[Metamagic Options]] on each spell you cast.
+In addition, while your Sorcerous Surge feature is active, you can use up to two of your [[Metamagic Options]] on each spell you cast.

 ### Level 19: Epic Boon